WPBeginner

 Why Don’t They Sell WordPress as a Software?

-This statement would make sense, if a single company or an individual owned WordPress.
+This would make sense if a single company or an individual owned WordPress.

-WordPress is an open source community project where tens of thousands of talented people have made contributions to make it into a great software that it is today.
+WordPress is an open-source community project where tens of thousands of talented people have made contributions to make it into the great software that it is today.

-There is a core team of developers that lead the project development, but anyone can contribute patches, fix bugs, make features, suggest features, etc.
+A core team of developers leads the project development, but anyone can contribute patches, fix bugs, make features, suggest features, etc.

 Furthermore, project leaders change from one version to another.
 If you get deeply involved in the community, then you can become a core contributor to WordPress as well.

-The philosophy behind Open Source software movement is that software are not like other tangible products.
-Once a software is created, it can be copied many times with little cost.
+The Open Source software movement’s philosophy is that software is unlike other tangible products.
+Once software is created, it can be copied many times at a low cost.

 On the other hand, the cost of creating software and making copies of it is not the same.
-Some groups believe that with each copy sold, the profit margin of the software becomes more unfair.
+Some groups believe that with each copy sold, the software’s profit margin becomes more unfair.

-Matt Mullenweg, co-founding developer of WordPress, launched a company called Automattic which provides “restricted” free blog hosting service at WordPress.com, and you can pay / upgrade to unlock features and remove ads.
+Matt Mullenweg, co-founding developer of WordPress, launched a company called Automattic, which provides “restricted” free blog hosting services at WordPress.com, and you can pay/upgrade to unlock features and remove ads.

-However, to unlock all the features of WordPress, you’d need to upgrade to a paid plan.
-For example, you can’t start an online store with WordPress.com unless you pay for the eCommerce plan which starts at $45 per month.
+However, to unlock all the features of WordPress, you’d need to upgrade to a paid WordPress.com plan.
+For example, you can’t start an online store with WordPress.com unless you pay for the eCommerce plan, which starts at $22.50 per month.

-Automattic has raised a over $600M in funding.
+Automattic has raised over $985M in funding.
 (Source)

-Other developers have also gone ahead to build successful multi-million dollar businesses around WordPress by creating commercial plugins, commercial themes, and even offering WordPress hosting.
+Other developers have also gone ahead to build successful multi-million dollar businesses around WordPress by creating commercial plugins and commercial themes and even offering WordPress hosting.

 Some examples of successful multi-million dollar WordPress companies are:

-• WPEngine – a managed WordPress hosting company that has raised over $290 million dollars and now also own StudioPress commercial themes.
+- WP Engine – A managed WordPress hosting company that has made over $400 million dollars and now also owns StudioPress commercial themes.

-• Awesome Motive – led by Syed Balkhi is another multi-million dollar company based around WordPress.
-The company manages WPBeginner, OptinMonster, WPForms, MonsterInsights, SeedProd, and other popular WordPress plugins.
+- Awesome Motive – Led by Syed Balkhi, is another multi-million dollar company based around WordPress.
+The company manages WPBeginner, OptinMonster, WPForms, MonsterInsights, SeedProd, AIOSEO, Smash Balloon, and other popular WordPress plugins used by over 25 million websites.

-Related: See our list of 20 top WordPress companies.
+Related: See our list of the top WordPress companies.

 Is WordPress Copyright Free?

-It is released under GPL, so you are free to use, modify, and redistribute the code.
-You will have the copyright to modifications you make to the software, not the entire code.
+It is released under GPL (General Public License).
+That means you can use, modify, and redistribute the code.
+You will have the copyright to the modifications you make to the software but not the entire code.

-GPL requires that any derivative work you release or distribute should be licensed under GPL as well.
-You may have the copyright to do anything you like, your derivative work automatically inherits the GPL license, so others are free to use, modify, and redistribute your code in any way they choose.
+GPL requires that any derivative work you release or distribute be licensed under GPL.
+You may have the copyright to do anything you like.
+But, your derivative work automatically inherits the GPL license, so others are free to use, modify, and redistribute your code in any way they choose.

-According to an official blog post on WordPress.org, themes are GPL too.
-Images, CSS and Javascript used inside themes and plugins can be excluded, but all PHP and HTML parts of themes and plugins extensively use WordPress functionality thus they are a derivative work therefore are licensed under GPL.
+According to an official blog post on WordPress.org, themes are GPL, too.
+Images, CSS, and JavaScript used inside themes and plugins can be excluded, but all PHP and HTML parts of themes and plugins extensively use WordPress functionality.
+Thus, they are derivative works and are licensed under GPL.

-While some folks do not agree with that, most trusted WordPress businesses follow and abide by the community guidelines.
+While some folks disagree, most trusted WordPress businesses follow and abide by the community guidelines.

-The Content Published with WordPress also inherits GPL?
+Does The Content Published With WordPress Also Inherit GPL?

 For example, if you are sharing your articles, photos, or any other artwork on your blog, then you own full copyrights of it.